maxhbr/LDBcollector/md/CNRI-Python.md

                                 "name": "Combining the software with one's own work to produce and distribute the software or a work containing parts of the software"
                             }
                         ],
                         "_str": "Description: The following text may be used in lieu of a copy of such license (except in quotation marks): \"Python 1.6.1 is made available subject to the terms and conditions in CNRI.
 This Agreement together with Python 1.6.1 may be located on the Internet using the following unique, persistent identifier (known as a handle): 1895.22/1013.
-This Agreement may also be obtained from a proxy server on the Internet using the following URL: http://hdl .handle.net/1895.22/1013.\"âCopyright Â© 1995-2001 Corporation for National Research Initiatives; All Rights Reserved \"\nActions:\n- Distribution of Modified Source Code\n- Distribute the generated binaries from modified source code\n- Display modified source code publicly\n- Publicly execute the modified source code\n- Display the generated binaries from modified source code publicly\n- Executing the generated binaries from modified source code publicly\n- Combining the software with one's own work to produce and distribute the software or a work containing parts of the software\n\nConditions:\nAND\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/8\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/8\", _condition_conditionType = OBLIGATION, _condition_name = Give you a copy of the relevant license., _condition_description = }\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/68\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/68\", _condition_conditionType = OBLIGATION, _condition_name = Include the copyright notice contained in the software, _condition_description = }\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/172\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/172\", _condition_conditionType = OBLIGATION, _condition_name = Include a summary of the changes you have made, _condition_description = }\n\n\n", "conditions": {
+This Agreement may also be obtained from a proxy server on the Internet using the following URL: http://hdl .handle.net/1895.22/1013.\"âCopyright Â© 1995-2001 Corporation for National Research Initiatives; All Rights Reserved \"\nActions:\n- Distribution of Modified Source Code\n- Distribute the generated binaries from modified source code\n- Display modified source code publicly\n- Publicly execute the modified source code\n- Display the generated binaries from modified source code publicly\n- Executing the generated binaries from modified source code publicly\n- Combining the software with one's own work to produce and distribute the software or a work containing parts of the software\n\nConditions:\nAND\n  OBLIGATION: Give you a copy of the relevant license.\n\n  OBLIGATION: Include the copyright notice contained in the software\n\n  OBLIGATION: Include a summary of the changes you have made\n\n\n\n", "conditions": {
                             "AND": [
                                 {